troglobit/finit/doc/config.md

 -----------

 As of Finit v4 there are no limitations to where `.conf` settings can be placed.
-Except for the system/global `rlimit`, which can only be set from `/etc/finit.conf`, since it is the first `.conf` file Finit reads.
+Except for the system/global `rlimit` and `cgroup` top-level group declarations, which can only be set from `/etc/finit.conf`, since it is the first `.conf` file Finit reads.

 Originally, `/etc/finit.conf` was the only way to set up a Finit system.
 Today it is mainly used for bootstrap settings like system hostname,